jokla/CarND-LaneLines-P1/writeup.md

 <img src="./img_doc/result4.png" width="360" alt="Combined Image" />     <img src="./img_doc/result5.png" width="360" alt="Combined Image" />

 ### Videos
+Here some results on test videos provided by Udacity:

 ![](./img_doc/white.gif)
 ![](./img_doc/yellow.gif)

+You can find the video files here: [video1](./yellow.mp4), [video2](./white.mp4).

 #### Optional challenge:
 While I got a satisfactory result on the first two video provided by Udacity, it was not the case for the challenge video.
 In the challenge video we can identify more difficulties: